Acetic Acid: Chemical Product Description, Uses & Technical Data

 Product Description

 Acetic acid, also known as ethanoic acid, is a colorless liquid organic compound with a pungent smell and a sour taste.
 It is a key component of vinegar, which contains about 4-8% acetic acid by volume.
-Acetic acid is a weak acid, but it is highly corrosive in concentrated form.
+Acetic acid is a weak acid, but it is highly corrosive in concentrated forms.
 It is widely used in various industries due to its versatile properties.

 Uses of Acetic Acid